Welcome to the Wildcare Tool Box for Leaders

 Health and Safety

 If your project is managed under a Volunteer Program Plan within the NRET (formerly DPIPWE) Volunteer Framework or is part of a project on land managed by another organisation, then it is that organisation who is the PCBU and Wildcare members must ensure they adhere to the organisations’ safety management systems, including any volunteer sign-up processes.

-The Department of Natural Resources and Environment Tasmania, ensure appropriate risk management procedures and safe practices are in place when volunteers participate in NRET authorised activities.
-Whenever our members are engaged by the PWS, through a Volunteer Program Plan or Ranger Assist Program, those WILDCARE Tasmania members are volunteering for DPIPWE.
+The Department of Natural Resources and Environment Tasmania, ensure appropriate risk management procedures and safe practices are in place when volunteers participate in NRE Tas authorised activities.
+Whenever our members are engaged by the PWS, through a Volunteer Program Plan or Ranger Assist Program, those WILDCARE Tasmania members are volunteering for NRE Tas.
 Learn more about volunteering at NRET here.

-The forms below are to be used when Wildcare Tasmania groups and members are undertaking projects that are not managed under a Volunteer Program Plan within the NRET Volunteer Framework or are not part of a volunteer project on land managed by other organisations, including other state or local government departments.
-In those circumstances, members are volunteering for Wildcare Tasmania, and operating in a Wildcare “workplace” (where Wildcare is the ‘person conducting a business or undertaking’ (PCBU) and thus has the primary duty of care.
+When Wildcare Tasmania groups and members are undertaking projects that are not managed under a Volunteer Program Plan within the NRET Volunteer Framework or are not part of a volunteer project on land managed by other organisations, (including other state or local government departments), members are volunteering for Wildcare Tasmania, and operating in a Wildcare ‘workplace’.
+In those circumstances, Wildcare Tas. is the ‘person conducting a business or undertaking’ (PCBU) and has the primary duty of care.

 Group finances, fundraising, grants